-Attitudes Matter: Findings from a national survey of community attitudes toward people with disability in Australia
+Attitudes Matter: national survey of community attitudes toward people with disability in Australia

 Around one in six people in Australia live with some type of disability – that’s about 4.4 million people across the country.

 The first ever national survey on attitudes towards people with disabilities in Australia finds that while most respondents reported positive attitudes towards people with disabilities, overall, we still have a long way to go to meet our national obligations to the United Nations Convention on the Rights of People with Disabilities (UNCRPD) which declares that full and active participation in society is a fundamental right.